LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/data-types.rst.txt

      - ``true`` and ``false``
      - Booleans in Java are NOT capitalized.

-Java uses 3 primitive data types to express different types of numbers, whereas JavaScript captures all of these in the ``number`` type.
+Java uses 3 primitive data types to express different types of numbers.

 .. admonition:: Warning